Millennials, centennials, generation Z.

 The one thing they need more than anything else is strong, empowering and inspirational leadership.

 Last night I had the great pleasure of seeing the brilliant Simon Sinek in conversation with Reggie Yates at Union Chapel in London speaking about millennials in the workplace.
 Essentially this was a continuation of an interview with Tom Bilyeu on Inside Quest at the end of last year.

 Whilst I completely understood his perspective, it wasn’t one I could easily share.
-In short, it seemed to me that he was blaming parenting, impatience, technology and the environment for so many millennials allegedly feeling unfulfilled in the workplace.
+It seemed to me that he was blaming parenting, impatience, technology and the environment millennials feeling unfulfilled in the workplace.

-As a parent of a millennial I didn’t share that viewpoint.
-As someone who is definitely not a millennial who has felt the grip of social media I couldn’t isolate the issue to millennials.
-As someone who has spent a lifetime being impatient which for the most part has served me well.
+As someone who is definitely not a millennial, I have also felt the grip of social media.
+I have also spent a lifetime being impatient.
+For the most part my restlessness has served me well.
 As for the environment, that’s where leadership is a big issue.

 In my previous article I quoted something that Simon said in his previous interview that very strongly resonated with me: